sanathmittal/youtube_analyser/README.md

-Below is an updated README file that highlights the fact that this project is a learning project and not intended for professional use:

----

 # YouTube Analyser

 YouTube Analyser is a fun, learning-focused project that leverages the Google YouTube API to fetch a user's liked videos, subscriptions, and uploads.
 It then uses OpenAI embeddings to store this data in a ChromaDB vector store and processes it with GPT to generate humorous comments and assign a final score to the YouTube account.